-- Surprisingly, Toph from Avatar: The Last Airbender does this.
-She was born into Earth Kingdom High society, so she knows how to act like a proper lady, she just chooses not to.
+- Surprisingly, Toph from Avatar: The Last Airbender does this—she was born in Earth Kingdom High Society, so she does know how like a Proper Lady (she simply chooses not to).
 She's able to help clean up Katara for a palace party hosted by the Earth King but she doesn't even attempt with Sokka and Aang.
-They're that hopeless.
+They're hopeless.

 - The Flintstones: Fred goes through one of these to become "Frederick J. Mumblemumble" so he can hang out with the snooty wealthy of Bedrock on their own territory.

 - Hey Arnold!: The episode "Polishing Rhonda" had Rhonda and Big Patty signed up for a finishing school by their parents when the two of them got into a scuffle in school.
-Rhonda hadn't done very well due to her Spoiled Brat tendencies, while Patty excelled.
-Eventually Rhonda asked Patty for help and eventually the two of them passed.
+Rhonda fared poorly due to her Spoiled Brat tendencies, while Patty excelled.
+Rhonda eventually goes to Patty for help and the two ultimately pass.

 - Wendy took such lessons in an episode of The Legend of White Fang.
 Notably, during her first attempt to bake a cake, she used all the yeast she had.

 - Recess had an episode where the Ashleys challenge Tomboy Spinelli to a Beauty Pageant.
 Bizarrely, sports loving Vince is the hyper-competent coach schooling Spinelli in how to win in a Pageant.
-His justification is that his characterization is hyper-competitive and will learn how to win at any competition he sets his mind too... he's meticulously studied Beauty Pageants just in case one of his friends was challenged to win one and needed to be taught how to win one.
-Ultimately, Spinelli wins by explaining to the judges that her rehearsed lines weren't really who or what she's all about, who in turn find it refreshing that for once, someone isn't using the same cliche lines.
+His justification is that his characterization is hyper-competitive and will learn how to win at any competition; he's meticulously studied Beauty Pageants just in case one of his friends was challenged to win one.
+Ultimately, Spinelli wins by explaining to the judges that her rehearsed lines weren't really who or what she's all about, and they in turn find it refreshing that for once, someone isn't using the same cliched lines.